 Drivers need a convenient and efficient way to fuel, but many gas stations are either too small or too crowded for larger vehicles.
 And sometimes, there aren't enough truck stops nearby for local and regional fleets to use those as an alternative.
 Plus, there is always fuel pricing to consider and whether or not you're getting the best deal over the long run.
-That's why many companies choose to use commercial fuel stations.
+That's why many companies choose to use commercial fuel stations, often referred to as cardlocks.
 They offer a number of advantages: convenient locations, wholesale prices, various products and site amenities designed for commercial vehicles and heavy equipment.
 These stations also enable greater control over driver purchases and fleet fueling.
 Let's explore the top benefits.

 1. Convenient Locations

 Commercial locations offer features and amenities that make fueling faster and more convenient.
 These stations have larger fuel islands, making it easier for drivers to enter and exit.
 Commercial sites also provide satellite pumps, allowing drivers to conveniently refuel vehicles with dual gas tanks.
 Many dispensers are high-speed to accelerate fueling for vehicles with a large tank capacity.
 Commercial locations are normally not open to the general public.
 This means they're often less crowded than retail gas stations so that drivers don't have to wait as long at fuel pumps.
 Commercial gas stations are typically located near major highways, making it easy for drivers to find somewhere to fuel along their routes, and in western states, commercial sites outnumber truck stops for even more convenience.